anas23-s/github_trends-with-airflow-bigquery/README.md

 - **Project Source**: The code for this project is located in the **master branch**.

-To see the full project content, make sure to switch to the `master` branch using the following steps:
+To see the full project content, make sure to switch to the `master` branch .